494 Skilled Employer Sponsored Regional Visa

-Subclass 494 visa (often referred to as “SESR visa”) is a temporary visa that allows the visa holder to enter and stay in Australia for a period of 5 years from the visa grant.
-It is also provisional with an avenue to permanent residency, that is a Subclass 191 visa.
+The subclass 494 visa (often referred to as “SESR visa”) is a temporary employer sponsored visa that permits the holder to enter and stay in Australia for a period of 5 years from the date of visa grant.
+The Subclass 494 SESR visa requires applicants to remain resident in regional Australia in return for a potential avenue to permanent residency via the Subclass 191 visa.

-SESR visa is designed to respond to labour shortages in regional Australia.
-It provides concessions to regional employers to recruit skilled overseas workers who are willing to live and work in the region on an ongoing basis.
+The Subclass 494 SESR visa is designed to respond to labour shortages in regional Australia.
+It provides concessions to regional employers for recruitment of skilled overseas workers who are willing to live and work in a region on an ongoing basis.
 The visa can only be used if the employer is genuinely unable to source appropriately skilled Australian workers.

 - Must work for the approved sponsor in the approved occupation;